chenxingqiang/secret-learn/doc/developers/develop.rst

 Rolling your own estimator
 ==========================
-If you want to implement a new estimator that is jax-sklearn compatible, there are several internals of jax-sklearn that you should be aware of in addition to the jax-sklearn API outlined above.
-You can check whether your estimator adheres to the jax-sklearn interface and standards by running :func:`~xlearn.utils.estimator_checks.check_estimator` on an instance.
+If you want to implement a new estimator that is secret-learn compatible, there are several internals of secret-learn that you should be aware of in addition to the secret-learn API outlined above.
+You can check whether your estimator adheres to the secret-learn interface and standards by running :func:`~xlearn.utils.estimator_checks.check_estimator` on an instance.
 The :func:`~xlearn.utils.estimator_checks.parametrize_with_checks` pytest decorator can also be used (see its docstring for details and possible